SharedSmally/doc/app/app.md

     - Session Data: data related to the session for the specific service
     - Session Context: Context for the session, including SessionID, Timeout, ...,

-- ServiceContext: Organize Services within an application
+- ServiceContext: Organize Services within an application, the root is AppContext (one App has one AppContext)
     - Contains a list of services, and organized by parent-children relationship.

 - Message/Serializable: Serializable object passing between services; could be xml,json,rawbytes,...
 (Format)